MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-sharing-data-in-a-cloud-native-data-lake.md

 Lake Formation simplifies this by creating a single layer of access control through [grants](https://docs.aws.amazon.com/lake-formation/latest/dg/lake-formation-permissions.html).
 Shared resources appear in the data catalog of the consuming account, resulting in a seamless experience.

 Thanks for reading this introduction to Lake Formation.
-If you would like to learn more about cross-account data patterns, then feel free to get in [contact with us](https://au.linkedin.com/company/mechanical-rock).
+If you would like to learn more about cross-account data patterns, feel free to get in [contact with us](https://mechanicalrock.io/lets-get-started).